sjml/beschi/docs/protocols.md

 You can specify that a data member is a list of values by enclosing the type in brackets like so: `[uint64]`.
 This will get translated to whatever list or array functionality the target language has.
 You can also have lists of structs like `[Color]` so there is a lot of room to express many different kinds of data.

 (Note that a `[bool]` does not do any packing and still uses a single byte per element.
-Use an integer and bitwise operations like your programming forebears.)
+If you really need that level of data efficiency, use an integer and bitwise operations like your programming forebears.)

 ## Enums